Baseus Bass BP1 Pro

 Main Differences

-• Spatial audio is supported on Baseus Bass BP1 Pro but not available on Baseus Inspire XP1.
+• Spatial audio support is available on Baseus Bass BP1 Pro but not on Baseus Inspire XP1.

 • Battery life is 12 hours on Baseus Bass BP1 Pro and 8 hours on Baseus Inspire XP1.

-• Bluetooth version is 6 on Baseus Bass BP1 Pro and 6.1 on Baseus Inspire XP1.
+• The Bluetooth version is 6 on Baseus Bass BP1 Pro and 6.1 on Baseus Inspire XP1.

-• LDAC support is available on Baseus Bass BP1 Pro but not available on Baseus Inspire XP1.
+• LDAC support is present on Baseus Bass BP1 Pro but not available on Baseus Inspire XP1.

-• AAC support is available on Baseus Bass BP1 Pro but not available on Baseus Inspire XP1.
+• AAC support is present on Baseus Bass BP1 Pro but not available on Baseus Inspire XP1.

 Specs Comparison